kalyptein/gametools/data/adventures/Arden-Vul Keys/SL6 - Drowned Canyon/Areas - SL6.md

 ### SL6-77: Secret Tomb of Spiculus Carbo (Dry)

-Note: The air supply in this chamber is fixed; see general sub-level conditions above.
+Note: The air supply in this chamber is fixed.

-This hidden chamber houses the remains of Spiculus Carbo, as well as some relics associated with him.
-A stone table stands in the center of the 8’-tall, rough-carved chamber.
-An armor rack stands behind it.
+* This hidden, 8’-tall, rough-carved chamber houses the remains of Spiculus Carbo, and his relics.

-Table: The physical remains of Spiculus Carbo sit on the table.
+	* A stone table stands in the center, the remains of Spiculus Carbo atop it.

-These include the skull, femurs, and one skeletal hand, as well as an alabaster jar filled with ashes (the rest of his remains).
-The bones have been coated with molten gold and gleam dully; they are worth 125 gp but if associated with any of Carbo’s gear might bring 875 gp.
-Alas, if any of the remains (bones or ashes) are brought into SL6-75, the four imperial stone guardians there immediately attack.
-Next to the remains are Spiculus’s hoplite helmet, to which is attached a pair of fox pelts, his gladius, a silver cloak pin, and a pair of worn sandals.
-The helmet is normal, but the fox pelts are enchanted (fox crests – see new magic items), as are the sandals (sandals of agility – see new magic items).
+		* Skull, femurs, and one skeletal hand, all coated with molten gold (125 gp), and an alabaster jar filled with his ashes.
+Beside Carbo’s gear, the remains are worth 875 gp.
+			* If the bones or ashes are brought into SL6-75, the four imperial stone guardians there immediately attack.
+		* Beside the remains are Spiculus’s hoplite helmet (attached a pair of fox pelts; fox crests (new)), his gladius, a silver cloak pin, and a pair of worn sandals of agility (new).
+	* An armor rack stands behind the table.

-Armor Rack: The rack holds Spiculus Carbo’s extremely battered suit of imperial field plate (see Arden Vul items), as well as his spear +3.
-Due to its age and condition, the armor requires 450 gp worth of repair work for peak functionality; until such work is completed, it provides AC 4 (instead of the normal AC 2).
+		* Spiculus Carbo’s extremely battered suit of imperial field plate (av items, AC 4, 450 gp to repair to AC 2) and his spear +3.

 ### SL6-78: Tomb of Licata the Archer (Dry)